A grand strategy board game that allows players to immerse themselves in the world created by J.R.R. Tolkien.

 Set aside a long afternoon and immerse yourself in War of the Ring.

-v4.2 of this summary is completely reworked for Second Edition, and includes the Lords of Middle-earth expansion rules.
+v5 of this summary is completely reworked for Second Edition, and includes the rules from the expansions Lords of Middle-earth and Warriors of Middle-earth.